rahul-verma/joyofpython/JoPT-2Day-Live/Workbook.md

 #### Exercise: Creating a Package and Module
 Multiple modules can reside inside a single `package`.
 A `package` is a directory/folder containing an `__init__.py` file.

-In the Project,
-  - Create `jopt` package.
-  - Inside the `jopt` package, create a Python file with the name `basics.py`.
-This is the module file.
-  - In the project root, create a python file named `ex02.py`
+In the project, you can see that there is a `jopt` package already created.
+In this package, various modules are present.
+One of them is `basics.py` which contains skeletons of various functions that you are going to implement one by one.

-  - Copy the function definition of `calc_grade` to `basics.py`
+  - Copy the contents of `calc_grade` function that you have created to corresponding function in `basics.py`

-In the `ex02.py` file, add the following contents and execute:
+  - In the `ex02.py` file, add the following contents and execute:

 ```python
 from jopt.basics import *
 grade = calc_grade(43)
 print(grade)
 ```

-Until further told, all functions that we create would be coded in the `basics.py`.
-We will call the functions defined in this module in the `ex02.py` file.
-The importing of module can be done using `from jopt.basics import *` which essentially imports all functions available in the module.

 #### Raising an Exception